amosavian/LocaleManager/README.md

 let languages = LocaleManager.availableLocalizations
 ```

-Now `languages` variable is a dictionay, If you don't have any localization, the dictionary will be `["Base": "Base"]`, all other localizations will be added after.
+Now `languages` variable is a dictionary, If you don't have any localization, the dictionary will be `["Base": "Base"]`, all other localizations will be added after.

 You must pass dictionary's key to `LocaleManager`'s methods, while dictionary values are localized name of corresponding key.
 E.g. "de" will be "German" for English environment while it will be "Deutsch" in German environment.